 And He's appointed a middleman to broker our salvation.
-"For there is one God and one Mediator between God and men, the Man Christ Jesus..."

-In the midst of all his suffering Job felt the huge chasm that separated him from God.
-In 9:33 he cried, "Nor is there any mediator between us, who may lay his hand on us both."
-Job needed help to reach God.
+2:5 "For there is one God and one Mediator between God and men, the Man Christ Jesus..."
+In the midst of his great suffering Job felt the huge chasm that separated him from God.
+In Job 9:33 he cried, Job 9:33 "Nor is there any mediator between us, who may lay his hand on us both."
+He sought help to reach God.

-This is a universal realization.
-Everyone knows deep inside that they can't reach a holy God on their own.
+And this is a universal realization.
+Everyone knows deep inside they can't reach a holy God on their own.

-This is why people carry a rabbit's foot, or consult mediums, or wear crystals, or pray the rosary, or hail Mary... they're reiterating the cry of Job.
-They need a Mediator - a gobetween - someone who can bridge the gap between God's love and their lostness.
+This is why even non-religious people carry a rabbit's foot, or consult mediums, or wear crystals, or pray the rosary, or hail Mary... they're reiterating the cry of Job.
+They need a Mediator - a go-between - someone to bridge the gap between God's love and their lostness.